kevinleung987/eve-electron-tools/README.md

 ## About

 EVE Electron Tools is...
 - **Open-Source:** This application is free and open-source.
-A lot of the popular community tools for EVE Online aren't open-source and some have been known to log your input.
+Most of the popular community tools used by the EVE Online community are not open-source and some have even been known to log your input.
-- **Back-end Optional:** EVE-ET does not require a hosted back-end service to use most of it's functionality.
-Some features, like sharing D-Scans, will require the presence of a back-end server(To be developed in the future).
-This means you can operate the tools independent of any server and not every user or group requires the extra functionality that the back-end will provide.
+- **Back-end Optional:** EVE-ET does not require a server to host any back-end service to use most of it's functionality.
+Some features, like sharing D-Scans, will require a back-end service(To be developed in the future).
+This means you can operate the toolset independent of any hosting requirements.
-- **A Desktop Application:** By bundling this toolset to target multiple platforms, anyone can use the application freely without having to host or serve a web-app from a server somewhere.
+- **A Desktop Application:** I found that most community tools for EVE are provided as web-pages, but what happens if the owner decides to stop paying serve fees?
+By being bundled as a Desktop Application, EVE-ET enables full control over the toolset by freeing you from relying on a server to serve you a web-page.
+There are also features included that rely on operating system APIs exposed through Electron.
 The option is available to serve EVE-ET as a web-page with reduced functionality.

 ## Tools used